-‘Myths and Legends’ celebrates the world of heroic deeds, epic journeys and sacred stories as depicted in film and explores the insights these narratives still provide into the mysteries and wonders of our existence.
-Here we elaborate on the powerful relationships between classic folklore and modern cinematic storytelling.
+The world of heroic deeds, epic journeys and sacred stories are celebrated in film.
+We explore the insights these narratives still provide into the mysteries and wonders of our existence, here we elaborate on the powerful relationships between classic folklore and modern cinematic storytelling.

 In modern usage, the word myth often indicates dismissive derision for a situation or action perceived by the speaker as fictional or false.
 In a world now dominated by technological advancements and secular reasoning, the notion that contemporary society — even outside the constraints of organised religion — still turns to mythic narratives to reconcile aspects of the natural world and our place within it, is unexpected.
 Yet millions of people engage with the patterns and themes that underpin all mythological narratives through our modern‑day forms of mythmaking: film and television.